clearwater/chumby-oe/README.md

 Once you have a Debian console, perform the following:

-1. Install git-core, make and sudo using apt-get
+1. Install git-core and make manually, and change the default shell from dash to bash (OpenEmbedded prefers bash).

     ```
     su -